dw19406/cpsc-583-final/README.md

 To run the program, run the scripts in runner.ipynb.

 To modify learning rate, change the --lr parameter.
 To change the weight decay, change --weight_decay.

+Credits to https://github.com/qitianwu/NodeFormer for the initial Nodeformer implementation.